skyguy126/ECM202A_2025Fall_Project_6/docs/index.md

 3. Edge camera `car_id`'s are correctly assigned
 4. `camera_id`'s that reported each event are accurate

+#### Global Graph-based Optimization Approach

+In this approach, we solve tracking by formulating a global graph-based Mixed Integer Program (MIP).
+To robustly associate observed car trajectories with inner sensor events, we employ a global optimization framework rooted in graph theory.
+Rather than relying on local or greedy assignments, our method builds a global graph where all plausible assignments—consistent with physical and temporal constraints—are considered simultaneously.
+This approach allows us to jointly determine the most likely set of car paths, as well as to detect and label sensor events that cannot be explained by any car as noise.

+- **Graph Structure:**
+  Nodes represent inner sensor events (with time, position), each car's start (entry) and end (exit) events.
+Directed edges connect nodes if travel between them is physically plausible (speed, forward in time).

+- **Edge Costs:**
+  Each edge's cost combines deviation from the target speed and travel distance.

+- **Decision Variables:**
+    $$x_{uv}^c =
+    \begin{cases}
+    1 & \text{if car } c \text{ traverses edge } u \rightarrow v, \\
+    0 & \text{otherwise.}
+    \end{cases}
+    $$

+    $$y_i =
+    \begin{cases}
+    1 & \text{if inner event } i \text{ is classified as noise,} \\
+    0 & \text{otherwise.}
+    \end{cases}
+    $$

+- **Objective:**
+  Minimize the total edge traversal costs and penalize any inner events classified as noise.

+- **Constraints:**
+  - Each inner event is either assigned to one car’s path or marked as noise.
+  - For each car, its path forms a valid trip from entry to exit (flow conservation).
+  - All movement is within physical constraints (e.g., speed limit).

+- **Assignment:**
+  After solving, an inner event is assigned a car ID if it lies on that car’s optimal path; unassigned events are labeled noise.

+#### Comparison of Approaches
+In summary, our system implements two distinct algorithms for associating inner sensor events with vehicle identities:
+- (1) a Kalman Filter with Hungarian algorithm for per-event greedy matching, and
+- (2) a global graph-based MIP approach for jointly optimal trajectory assignment.

+**The Kalman+Hungarian algorithm** is computationally efficient and intuitive, updating each vehicle's belief state frame by frame and making assignment decisions based on predicted positions.
+We expect it to perform well in straightforward, low-density settings, but it may struggle with ambiguous or noisy events that would benefit from considering global context.

+**The global graph-based MIP approach** considers all possible associations and constraints simultaneously, optimizing for the globally most consistent set of trajectories and noise rejections.
+This should make it more robust to ambiguous or missing detections, at the cost of higher computational complexity.

+Between the two, the **Kalman+Hungarian approach is much more strongly dependent on the quality of event data**.
+Because it makes decisions based only on the current filter state and immediate event observations, degraded event quality (such as dropped, noisy, or out-of-order events) can rapidly undermine tracking accuracy.
+The MIP approach, conversely, is able to use global context to compensate for some level of poor or missing data, making it more robust to event imperfections.

+Finally, there is a key distinction in **inference timing**:
+- The Kalman+Hungarian algorithm can operate truly in real time, updating tracks and making assignments continuously as events arrive.
+- The global graph-based method, in contrast, requires collecting a block or window of data before executing its joint optimization, thus always “looking back” over a period rather than making truly immediate decisions.
+This tradeoff—between immediate, local inference and delayed, globally optimal assignment—will be an important factor in practical system design.

 ### **3.4 Hardware / Software Implementation**
 Explain equipment, libraries, or frameworks.